-Letters of support: Upload documentation of partners’ support or willingness to participate using the Qualtrics application form.
+Letters of support: Include letters of support bundled with your application form.
 Documentation may be provided in the form of a letter, email, or other communication.
-If you are seeking funding to begin community-based research and do not have community support at this time, please upload a brief justification of the need to pursue funding to identify and connect with community partners.
+If you are seeking funding to begin community-based research and do not have community support at this time, please include a brief justification of the need to pursue funding to identify and connect with community partners.

-NOTE: Combine letters of support into a single file for upload to Qualtrics or send multiple files to email@example.com
+NOTE: Combine application and letters of support into a single file for upload to Qualtrics (e.g. .doc, .pdf or .zip) Alternatively, you may send multiple files to email@example.com.

 Application form: Click here to access the Qualtrics application form.

 Additional detail available in our Jan Introductory webinar.
 Note the dates and deadlines refer to the 2023 program — but the rest of the information is still relevant!